-There are no laws specifically providing for the establishment of special purpose entities for securitisation (although see question 9.2 in relation to special purpose entities which are "securitisation companies" and their treatment for tax purposes).
+There are no laws specifically providing for the establishment of special purpose entities for securitisation (although see question 9.2 below in relation to special purpose entities which are "securitisation companies" and their treatment for tax purposes).

-7.3 Non-Recourse Clause.
-Will a court in England & Wales give effect to a contractual provision (even if the contract's governing law is the law of another country) limiting the recourse of parties to available funds?
+7.3 Limited-Recourse Clause.
+Will a court in England & Wales give effect to a contractual provision in an agreement (even if that agreement's governing law is the law of another country) limiting the recourse of parties to that agreement to the available assets of the relevant debtor, and providing that to the extent of any shortfall the debt of the relevant debtor is extinguished?